Office of Civil Rights Title IX Review

 University moving forward on terms of Voluntary Resolution Agreement

-President Johnsen's Message to the UA Community on Voluntary Resolution Agreement PDF
+President Johnsen's Message to the UA Community on Voluntary Resolution Agreement

 Message from President Johnsen on Title IX External Review